 #3: Testosterone Boosters

-If it worked, that is.
-Most of the ingredients in so-called “testosterone boosters” are not backed by science, and when they are, you often get amounts too small to do much of anything.79 In addition, when a study finds a testosterone booster to be effective, it’s almost always funded by the company making the supplement.
+Most of the ingredients in so-called “testosterone boosters” are not backed by science, and when they are, you often get amounts too small to do much of anything.83 In addition, when a study finds a testosterone booster to be effective, it’s almost always funded by the company making the supplement.

-When testosterone boosters work, it might be because they contain illegal substances.80 Contaminated dietary supplements are probably more common than you think, and those claiming to manipulate your hormones are some of the biggest offenders.
+When testosterone boosters work, it might be for a good reason: they, more often than not, contain illegal substances.84 Contaminated dietary supplements are probably more common than you think, and those claiming to manipulate your hormones are some of the biggest offenders.

 If your testosterone levels are clinically low, your training won’t give you your desired results.
 Get them checked if you’re worried.
 If you have low testosterone, you can be prescribed something that really works, with medical supervision.
 Professional medical advice trumps dubious testosterone-boosting supplements.